-Community Club is the 50-year ministry of The New York Avenue Presbyterian Church, pairing students from Washington, DC public and charter school students with adult volunteers for one-on-one mentoring.
+Community Club is the 50-year ministry of The New York Avenue Presbyterian Church, pairing students from Washington, DC public and charter schools with adult volunteers for one-on-one mentoring.
 The heart of Community Club is the Study Hall tutoring program.
 Every Thursday night at 7:00 P.M. during the school year, the Peter Marshall Hall comes alive with the energy of over 100 7th-12th grade students and over 100 mentors (tutors) working on homework, longer-term school projects, and college applications.
 Each student discovers another adult in his/her life who cares enough to spend an hour each week helping him/ her succeed in school.
 Consistency in meeting each week fosters the growth of trusting friendships.
 Doing homework in a room full of other teenagers provides positive models that may exist nowhere else in a student’s experience.
 At 8:00 P.M. work concludes, and tutors and students hear the Club announcements, including the latest scholarship and college acceptances.
 As the younger students applaud the fruit of the seniors’ hard work, their own ambitions for academic success are nurtured.

 Additional programs of Community Club include: